gem5bootcamp/latin-america-2024/slides/01-Introduction/03-getting-started.md

 > **stable**: The default branch for gem5.
 Updated at stable releases.
 Currently v24.0 (As of August 2024).
 > **develop**: The branch in which new features, improvements, etc. are added regularly for the next release.

-In this tutorial we’re going to use codespaces with a repo which includes some example materials.
+In this tutorial we're going to use codespaces with a repo which includes some example materials.
 Though all the gem5 code is v24.0.

 ---